 Talks and Media

-Dr. Frie is a popular speaker and gives talks and holds workshops nationally and internationally for academic, professional and general audiences alike.
+Dr. Frie gives talks and holds workshops nationally and internationally for academic, professional and general audiences alike.
 He has spoken in university and professional settings, as well as at libraries, synagogues, churches, community centres, schools and book festivals.
-He enjoys speaking to and interacting with diverse audiences of different backgrounds and ages.
+He is a popular speaker and enjoys interacting with diverse audiences of different backgrounds and ages.
 His current area of specialty is historical trauma, cultural memory and moral responsibility related to mass racial violence and genocide.
 He also speaks on a wide range of other topics, including the nature of human interaction, lived experience and psychological agency, and the history and practice of psychotherapy and psychoanalysis, especially related to society and culture.
 For a selection of forthcoming and recent talks, as well as video links to past talks and podcast interviews, please see below.
 For inquires, Dr. Frie can be reached by email at roger.frie@sfu.ca

 Quick Links